unoplatform/Uno.Wasm.Bootstrap/doc/runtime-execution-modes.md

 ### Mixed Interpreter and AOT Mode

-This mode enable AOT compilation for most of the assemblies, with [some specific exceptions](https://github.com/dotnet/runtime/issues/50609).
+This mode enables AOT compilation for most of the assemblies, with [some specific exceptions](https://github.com/dotnet/runtime/issues/50609).

 > [!IMPORTANT]
-> This mode are not supported on macOS.
+> This mode is not supported on macOS.
 You'll need to use a [Linux container](https://hub.docker.com/r/unoplatform/wasm-build) to build with AOT, see below for more details.

 ## Required configuration for Mixed AOT Mode or static linking on Linux